2023 residency

 About British Council Aotearoa New Zealand and the Pacific

 British Council builds connections, understanding and trust between people in the UK and countries worldwide.
 Through arts and culture, British Council Aotearoa New Zealand and the Pacific works to connect the people of Aotearoa New Zealand and the UK.
-The Culture Connects programme links UK cultural professionals and organisations with their international peers and audiences.
+The Connections through Culture programme supports new connections, exchanges and collaborations.
+These grants help build long-term relationships and collaborations between artists, cultural professionals, creative practitioners and art and cultural organisations, hubs, networks, and collectives.
 British Council are delighted to support a New Zealand curator as part of this unique residency, connecting with UK cultural professionals and helping to build curatorial capacity in the Aotearoa New Zealand visual arts sector.

 About Kent Gardner

-Kent Gardner is a philanthropist and businessmen and has spent over 20 years working between London and Tāmaki Makaurau Auckland.
+Kent Gardner is a philanthropist and businessman and has spent over 20 years working between London and Tāmaki Makaurau Auckland.
 He is passionate about art, education and sport and supporting New Zealanders and New Zealand causes.
-He is Co-Chair of the Arts Foundation, Chair of Putahi Manawa – Healthy Hearts for Aotearoa New Zealand, CoRE and a former trustee of the Te Papa Foundation.
+He is Co-Chair of the Arts Foundation, Chair of Putahi Manawa – Healthy Hearts for Aotearoa New Zealand, CoRE and a trustee of the New Zealand Olympic Foundation.
 He is Co-Founder of Evans Randall Investors and Founder and CEO of Arc Residential and Chairman of Jasper.

 back to Awards & residencies